ABA in the Treatment of Attention Deficit and Hyperactivity Disorders

 - St. Cloud State University offers an accredited Applied Behavior Analysis (M.S.)
 This degree program is accredited by the Association for Behavior Analysts International and verified by the Behavior Analyst Certification Board® (BACB).
 The Department of Community Psychology, Counseling and Family Therapy offers this degree program in both online and traditional, face-to-face classroom formats.

-- Simmons College offers an Online Master of Science in Behavior Analysis.
+- Simmons University offers an Online Master of Science in Behavior Analysis.
 The curriculum for this degree program has been approved by the BACB.
 Successful completion of the program prepares you to pass the Board Certified Behavior Analyst (BCBA®) exam and begin your career as an applied behavior analyst.

 - Drexel University’s School of Education offers a Master’s of Science Degree in Applied Behavior Analysis (ABA).
 This degree is intended for educators who wish to use a data-driven approach for guiding change in their students’ behavior.
 Both online and on-campus delivery options are available.

 - Capella University offers a MS in Applied Behavior Analysis with three available specializations: Autism Spectrum Disorder, Behavior Analysis in Education, and Organizational Behavior Management.
 This degree program teaches you how to identify behavioral problems and then suggest appropriate therapies to help your future patients improve.
 If you’re seeking BCBA certification, this degree program will prepare you for earning that credential.

 - Arizona State University offers an Online Master of Education in Curriculum and Instruction (Applied Behavior Analysis).
 This program prepares educators and aspiring educators to obtain BCBA certification.
 The curriculum focuses on helping educators learn how to professionally apply the principles of applied behavior analysis when working with individuals who have special needs.